Chapter 4. Brazil - Contracts v Judgement

 They would accept no payment.

-We had lunch in the cafeteria.
+We ate beans and rice in the cafeteria.

 Why This Was Hard